 Warrants/Checks Payable - Warrants/checks are issued to meet the obligations for goods and services provided to the District.
-The District recognizes a liability for the amount of outstanding warrants/checks that have yet to be redeemed by the District's bank.
+The District recognizes a liability for the amount of outstanding warrants/checks that have yet to be cashed by the District's bank.

-Encumbrances - Encumbrances represent commitments related to purchase orders, contracts, other commitments for expenditures or resources, and goods or services received by the District for which a warrant has not been issued.
+Encumbrances - Encumbrances represent commitments related to purchase orders, contracts, other commitments for expenditures or resources, and goods or services received by the District for which a warrant/check has not been issued.
 An expenditure is recorded and a liability is recognized for outstanding encumbrances at year end in accordance with the regulatory basis of accounting.
 While the regulatory basis that is used for the Debt Service Fund approximates full accrual accounting, the accruals recorded are reported to meet regulatory requirements, as opposed to the requirements of generally accepted accounting principles.

 Compensated Absences - The District provides vacation and sick leave benefits in accordance with Title 70 of the Oklahoma Statutes, Article 6-104, which provides for annual sick leave and personal business days.
-District policy allows certified employees to accumulate sick days to a maximum number of 100 days, at \$25 to \$50 per day, depending on years of employment.
-Also, unused vacation leave will be compensated to support employees who retire or terminate employment at the employee's daily rate of pay up to a maximum of 30 days.
-The financial statements do not include any liability for any rights to receive vacation, sick leave, or other employee benefits.
+District policy allows certified employees to accumulate such days to a maximum number of days.
+Vested or accumulated vacation leave that is expected to be liquidated with expendable available financial resources had not been